 Investing in home improvement projects to not only increase the value of your property but use it to generate additional income is wise.
 Getting a home insurance policy is wiser – just make sure you have enough home insurance to cover the renovation.
 Otherwise, the wisest still, whether the renovation is already ongoing or still on the drawing board, is choosing to upgrade your home insurance policy with supplemental coverage to protect your investment.

 Remember: “You can never be too prepared.”

-Call us now, and we will provide you with the information and coverage that will suit you best.
+Call us now here at Team AIS in Denver, CO, and we will provide you with the information and coverage that will suit you best.

 Reminder: Some of the links in this article are from the Amazon Associate Program.
 We get an affiliate commission which is used to help Advantage Insurance Solutions continue to help people who want to learn more about home and fire safety.